SoCretino/BISPO/README.md

-## BISPO -- Backline rental service website
+## BISPO -- Backline Rental Service Website

 Developed a complete site for backline items listing, such as mixing consoles, guitars, drums, etc.